 Will we eventually bring on a copy editor?
 Probably.
 But until that becomes feasible, I need another option.
 In the meantime, I’m entrusting my content to…a website tool.

 Now wait: Before you accuse me of supporting the commoditization of copy editing skills and suggesting that this work can be done perfectly by machines, let me clarify.
 Copy editing is a valuable skill that will never be replaced by computers or programs.
-If a site publishes a great deal of content; if a site is, say, The New York Times or even Buzzfeed, it will benefit from a copy editor.
+If a site publishes a great deal of content or is considered authoritative like The New York Times, it will benefit from a copy editor.

 But for the rest of us, those of us publishing content only periodically, or—even more likely—those of us writing copy or content for small companies or clients, we need another option.
 And the one I want to share with you is called Grammarly.